oopsmonk/markdown-note/2013-08-07-BottlejQueryJSON.md

-#JSON exmaple using jQuery Mobile & Bottle.
+#Web dev example : JSON & jQuery Mobile & Bottle.

 [Bottle][] is a fast, simple and lightweight WSGI micro web-framework for Python.
 [jQuery Mobile][] base on jQuery for mobile device.